-What is Software Quality Assurance, and Why Is It Important?
+What Is Software Quality Assurance, and Why Is It Important?

+Software quality assurance plays a vital role in the software development life cycle.
 Enterprises are constantly churning out software applications left, right, and center to keep up with the increasing demand.
 While releasing software applications is one thing, it’s crucial to ensure that the product works the way you want it to.

 What is software quality assurance?